mdn/content/files/en-us/web/html/element/script/type/speculationrules/index.md

 ### `"expects_no_vary_search"` example

-Consider a case where a user directory landing page, `/users`, has already been cached.
-An `id` parameter might be used to bring up information on a specific user, for example `/users?id=345`.
+Consider the case of a user directory landing page, `/users`, which has an `id` parameter added to bring up information on a specific user, for example `/users?id=345`.
 Whether this URL should be considered identical for caching purposes depends on the behavior of the application:

 1. If this parameter has the effect of loading a completely new page containing the information for the specified user, then the URL should be cached separately.
 2. If this parameter has the effect of highlighting the specified user on the same page, and perhaps revealing a pullout panel displaying their data, then the URL should be considered the same for caching purposes.
 This could result in performance improvements around the loading of the user pages and could be achieved via a {{httpheader("No-Vary-Search")}} with a value of `params=("id")`.